NAlexH2/516soundmusic/notebook.md

 expected.
 I think it requires a better microphone than my webcam as well, but we'll see.
 I'm going to message Bart and ask for some assistance tomorrow after class.
+- I think...
+I will want to switch back to PyAudio instead of using sounddevice for this one.
+Since you have better control over the byte stream with it.
+  - Sounddevice likes to start and stop a lot, but that doesn't work here I think.
+Again, will need to seek advice/help.

 # 12/1/24 - 12:48 PM - About working today...
 - I decided I did enough yesterday.
 The final step can be saved for later this